shaniber/pathfinder_characters/Lighthouse Kid.md

 			Effect: An affected creature moves and attacks at a drastically slowed rate.
 			Target: 8 creatures, no two of which can be more than 30 ft. apart

+		Tiny Hut (Evocation)
+			Saves: None
+			DC:
+			Casting: 1 standard action
+			Duration: 18 hours [D]
+			Range: 20 ft.
+			Components: V, S, M
+			SR: No
+			Effect:
+			You create an unmoving, opaque sphere of force of any color you 	desire around yourself.

+			The temperature inside the hut is 70° F if the exterior temperature is between 0° and 100° F. An exterior temperature below 0° or above 100° lowers or raises the interior temperature on a 1-degree-for-1 basis.

+			The hut also provides protection against the elements, such as rain, dust, and sandstorms.
+The hut withstands any wind of less than hurricane force, but a hurricane (75+ mph wind speed) or greater force destroys it.

+			Target: 20-ft.-radius sphere centered on your location

 	Sorcerer Spells - Level 4
 	-------------------------

+		Elemental Body I (Transmutation, Fire, Air, Earth, Water)
+			Saves:
+			DC:
+			Casting: 1 standard action
+			Duration: 9 minutes [D]
+			Range: Personal
+			Components: V, S, M
+			SR:
+			Effect: When you cast this spell, you can assume the form of a Small air, earth, fire, or water elemental.

+			Air elemental: If the form you take is that of a Small air elemental, you gain a +2 size bonus to your Dexterity and a +2 natural armor bonus.
+You also gain fly 60 feet (perfect), darkvision 60 feet, and the ability to create a whirlwind.

+			Earth elemental: If the form you take is that of a Small earth elemental, you gain a +2 size bonus to your Strength and a +4 natural armor bonus.
+You also gain darkvision 60 feet, and the ability to earth glide.

+			Fire elemental: If the form you take is that of a Small fire elemental, you gain a +2 size bonus to your Dexterity and a +2 natural armor bonus.
+You gain darkvision 60 feet, resist fire 20, vulnerability to cold, and the burn ability.

+			Water elemental: If the form you take is that of a Small water elemental, you gain a +2 size bonus to your Constitution and a +4 natural armor bonus.
+You also gain swim 60 feet, darkvision 60 feet, the ability to create a vortex, and the ability to breathe water

+			Target: You

 		Fire Shield
 			Saves: None
 			DC: